ciresnave/scrolling_window_pattern_matcher/README.md

 - `ScrollingWindowFunctionPatternMatcherRef::find_matches_with_callbacks`: Function-only patterns with per-pattern callbacks and overlap settings.

 See the test module for more comprehensive examples and edge cases.

+## Edge Cases

+- Empty window or patterns: returns no matches
+- Patterns can be all values, all functions, or mixed
+- Multiple patterns and multi-element patterns supported
+- Deduplication and overlap settings can be combined
+- Patterns of length 1 and longer are supported
+- Overlap exclusion can prevent some matches (see tests)
+- Function-only API works for any type, even if T does not implement PartialEq